Online sales tax collections to start in Georgia with ride-shares included

-Tax collections on sales by third-party online sellers in Georgia like Google and Amazon take effect Wednesday, including for ride-hailing companies that were due for an exemption before coronavirus shuttered the General Assembly.
+Tax collections on sales by third-party online sellers in Georgia like Google and Amazon took effect Wednesday, April 1, including for ride-hailing companies that were due for an exemption before coronavirus shuttered the General Assembly.

 Collecting sales taxes on big online retailers could reel in around $100 million annually for the state plus tens of millions of dollars more for local governments, according to a fiscal analysis.
 The extra revenues were billed as a needed boost for the state amid sluggish tax collections and agency budget cuts.